yuanming-hu/exposure/README.md

 **Change log:**
- - March 26, 2018: Updated Adobe-MIT FiveK data set and (TODO) treatments for 8-bit `jpg` and `png` images.
+ - March 26, 2018: Updated Adobe-MIT FiveK data set and treatments for 8-bit `jpg` and `png` images.
  - March 9, 2018: Finished code clean-up.
 Uploaded code and some instructions.
  - March 1, 2018: Added some images.